Community Events & Temporary Food Facilities

-To apply for a Community Event Coordinator permit, submit an application with fees to the Environmental Health office a minimum of Thirty (30) Days prior to the first day of the event between the hours of 8am and 5pm, Monday through Friday.
+To apply for a Community Event Coordinator permit, apply with fees to the Environmental Health office a minimum of Thirty (30) Days before the first day of the event between the hours of 8 am and 5 pm, Monday through Friday.
 All applications must have the following documentation to complete the application:

 - List of vendors planning to attend the event

 - Site plan of the event area and facilities